fl101/awardfares-blog/_posts/2023-05-31-lufthansa-with-eurobonus-guide.md

 ## Example Lufthansa Award Flights - Right Now!

-The lists below are updated in real time and show you the available award seats for the next 30 days on some of the major partner airlines using your Aeroplan miles.
+The lists below are updated in real time and show you the available award seats for the next 30 days on some of the major partner airlines using your EuroBonus points.

-### Lufthansa First Class With SAS EuroBonus Points (Top Routes)
+### Lufthansa First Class With SAS EuroBonus Points (Top Long-haul Routes)

 <table id="lh-first"></table>

-### Lufthansa Business Class With SAS EuroBonus Points (Top Routes)
+### Lufthansa Business Class With SAS EuroBonus Points (Top Long-haul Routes)

 <table id="lh-business"></table>

-### Lufthansa Economy Class With SAS EuroBonus Points (Top Routes)
+### Lufthansa Economy Class With SAS EuroBonus Points (Top Lonh-haul Routes)

 <table id="lh-economy"></table>